 It's fascinating intelligence, and I was hoping you might have some time on the morning of Thursday, June 6 or anytime in the afternoon during the week of June 22.
 What would work for you?

-- They immediately move to the WIIFM (“What’s in it for me?”) and pitch a value-based offer.
+- What's in it for me?
+They immediately move to the WIIFM (“What’s in it for me?”) and pitch a value-based offer.
 This is not "an introductory meeting" where you go in and pitch a sales presentation on your clients, services, and successes.
 It is a meeting where you are sharing your expertise and insights and applying it to the prospect's situation.

-- The business developer closes with asking the prospect to look at a specific time on their calendar.
+- Propose time to meet: The business developer closes with asking the prospect to look at a specific time on their calendar.
 This turns the question from being one of yes/no to being one of when.

-- In the introductory meeting the company actually delivers the best practices, the benchmark research, the findings, that they promise in the cold call.
+- Deliver on the value offer: In the introductory meeting the company actually delivers the best practices, the benchmark research, the findings, that they promise in the cold call.
 The pitch is not a sales presentation in disguise, but a conversation where actual challenges and advice is shared.

 It is important to note that these scripts are never read word-for-word—prospects can smell this kind of rookie mistake from a mile away.
 The script is a starting point and the best business developers internalize these scripts and make them their own.